How to create an employer brand that the world respects

 Your culture and employees are your brand

 If the talents present themselves, it is important to select not only on education and work experience, but also on talents and soft skills that match your (desired) company culture.
-For example, does a candidate have the right character traits that can positively strengthen your employer reputation?
+For example, does a candidate have the right character traits that can positively strengthen your employer brand?
 That is a question you should ask yourself more often when selecting (and assessing) your employees.

-Build your employer image with pride
+Build your employer brand with pride

 But how do you increase the organizational pride of your employees?
 Through our measurement method, and specifically the employee Net Promoter Score (eNPS), we give organizations in-depth insight into the extent to which their employees are ambassadors.
 In addition, we investigated which factors contribute to a good company reputation and at the same time can influence the engagement of employees (positive or negative).
 In this blog we highlight three."